About

 My doctoral research has been supported by funding from Concordia University, Fonds de recherche du Québec – Société et Culture (FRQSC), the Quebec Interuniversity Center for Social Statistics (QICSS), and the Canadian Research Data Centre Network (CRDCN).

-Methodologically, I am interested in quantitative research methods, survey methodology, applied social statistics, and machine learning, with a focus on official large-scale surveys with complex sampling designs.
+Methodologically, I am interested in quantitative research methods, survey methodology, social statistics, and machine learning, with a focus on official large-scale surveys with complex sampling designs.

-- Social Determinants of Health
+- Social Determinants of Mental Health

-- Applied Social Statistics
+- Social Statistics

 - Quantitative Research Methods